 Motorcycle safety features are going to improve in the future as more automation is incorporated into them.
 But, no matter how automation features advance, you should never rely on them for your safety.
 Always wear protective gear when riding, ride defensively, and avoid riding in dangerous conditions.

-If you act responsibly and utilize automated driving technology to enhance what you’re already doing, then you’ll decrease the odds that you’ll be in an accident.
+If you act responsibly and utilize automated driving technology to enhance what you’re already doing, you’ll decrease the odds that you’ll be in an accident.